top of page

 Separate (free) tickets are needed for the MIMUC Public Lecture:

 MIMUC is a two-day student-led conference at the University of Manchester that brings together undergraduates, master’s students, researchers and industry professionals to share mathematical ideas, explore interdisciplinary connections, and present topics they’re passionate about.
 The programme will feature a mix of student presentations and plenary talks from invited speakers.
+We will also be running a CV drop box on the day which will be shared with our sponsors.

 We will be awarding prizes for: